lwfcoin/api-documentation/README.md

 ###Get forged by account

-Get amount of Shift forged by an account.
+Get amount of Oxycoin forged by an account.

     GET /api/delegates/forging/getForgedByAccount?generatorPublicKey=generatorPublicKey